A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

-With regard to Remark \ref{rem:4.2} in Section \ref{sec:4.4.1}, Table \ref{tab:4.6} reports the simulation results for the recursive-design bootstrap.
+With regard to Remark \ref{rem:4.2} in Section \ref{sec:4.4.1}, Tables \ref{tab:4.6} and \ref{tab:4.6a} report the simulation results for the recursive-design bootstrap for the DGPs of Tables \ref{tab:4.1} and \ref{tab:4.1a}, respectively.
 We refer to Appendix \ref{app:4.B} for computational details.
-In comparison to the fixed-design approach (see Table \ref{tab:4.1}) we find that the recursive-design method performs similarly in terms of average coverage for each interval type, which corresponds to the simulation results of \cite{cavaliere2018fixed}.
+In comparison to the fixed-design approach (see Tables \ref{tab:4.1} and \ref{tab:4.1a}) we find that the recursive-design method performs similarly in terms of average coverage for each interval type, which corresponds to the simulation results of \cite{cavaliere2018fixed}.
 It is striking, however, that the intervals' average lengths are larger in the recursive-design than in the fixed-design set-up.
-For example, in the high persistence GARCH case (Panel I, right) for $n=500$ the average length in the recursive-design approach is $0.605$ for the EP/RT interval compared to $0.582$ in the fixed-design.
+For example, in the high persistence GARCH(1,1) case (right part of Table \ref{tab:4.6}) for $n=500$ the average length in the recursive-design approach is $0.604$ for the EP/RT interval compared to $0.581$ in the fixed-design.
 As the sample size increases this difference disappears.
-Regarding the running time, the recursive-design bootstrap scheme operates slower, e.g.\ in the T-GARCH high persistence case for $n=500$, applying Algorithm \ref{alg:4.2} with $B=2{,}000$ takes roughly 2.7 seconds whereas its recursive-design counterpart takes about 2.9 seconds per simulation.

-In summary, the simulations suggest that for both bootstrap designs the RT and the SY bootstrap interval work well in terms of average coverage even though their tails are unequally represented for smaller sample sizes.
+In summary, the simulations suggest that the RT and the SY bootstrap interval work well for both bootstrap designs and that they outperform in smaller samples the AS interval in terms of average coverage even though their tails are unequally represented.
 In contrast, for both bootstrap designs the EP interval falls short of its nominal coverage, which is in line with the theoretical findings of \cite{falk1991coverage}.
 Since the fixed RT method leads on average to shorter intervals than the corresponding SY method and its recursive-design counterpart, this suggests to favor the fixed-design RT bootstrap interval in \eqref{eq:4.4.9}.